-Write your questions ahead of time, so you don't forget them.
+Write your questions ahead of time, so you do not forget them.

 Write down the answers you get.
 Make sure you understand what you are hearing.
-Ask for clarification if necessary.
+Ask for more details if you need them.

-Don't be afraid to ask your questions.
-Also, ask where you can find more information about what you are discussing.
+Do not be afraid to ask your questions.
+Find out where you can get more information.
 You have a right to know.

 Specific Questions and Comments for Your Doctor